Find short term and instalment loans from £100 to £2000

 When taking out an instalment loan you will be required to sign a legally binding loan agreement.
 You are confirming that you will make all the agreed repayments on the agreed repayment dates.
 Within the loan agreement the lender will detail the late payment costs.
-All the lenders that we work with adhere to and follow all applicable collection laws and rules as issued by the Financial Conduct Authority and must follow their rules.
+All the lenders that we work with are regulated by the Financial Conduct Authority and must follow their rules.

-If you miss a payment or if a payment is late you will be expected to pay a late fee and other potential charges.
+If you miss a payment, or if a payment is late you can expect to pay a late fee and possibly other potential charges.
 A late payment may also result in further interest being due on the amount already owed.

-The actual consequences will vary and depend on the specific loan provider who provides your loan.
-The loan provider may initiate collection procedures and your credit score may be adversely affected if your payment obligations are not met.
+The actual consequences will vary and depend on the specific lender.
+The lender may initiate collection procedures and your credit score may be adversely affected if your payment obligations are not met.
 Your debt may be placed with a collections agency who may take any collections actions allowed by law.

 Repayment & Fees

 Sandy Instalment Loans is a loan broker not a direct lender.
 We never charge you for the service we provide or take money from your account.

-Many of the loan providers on our loans panel will utilise the Continuous Payment Authority to continue to attempt payment from your card consistent with the powers in the credit agreement.
+Many of the loan providers on our loans panel will utilise the Continuous Payment Authority which means they will continue to attempt payment from your card consistent with the powers in the credit agreement.
 They should provide you with detailed information regarding this.